Erzincan: Erzincan Soviet

 A short-lived soviet council had been at Erzincan between 1916 and 1918.
 Mainly today's Erzincan and Tunceli provinces were under Russian occupation.
 After the revolution, Bolshevik soldiers took control of the officer corps.
 Arshak Djamalian who was a Bolshevik soldier, called Kurdish, Turkish, and Armenian representatives to take charge of the administration of Erzincan Soviet.

-Seizure of Erzincan
+Capture of Erzincan (1918)

 Following the withdrawal of the Russian Army, the commander of the First Caucasian Army Corps Kâzım Karabekir regained control over Erzincan on the 13 February 1918.
 This event is celebrated annually by its inhabitants.
 The capture was carried out by Kâzım Karabekir.
 The city witnessed a state of "indescribable panic" as Armenian soldiers evacuated Erzincan towards Erzurum.
 Both civilian and military troops were attacked by Kurdish tribes, all during brutal snowstorms.
 Meanwhile, Armenian fedayeen fought "ferociously" in rearguard actions, while the under-equipped and famished Ottoman army found sustenance and weaponry in abandoned Russian arsenals and reserves.
 The events at Erzincan repeated on a larger scale in Erzurum and Kars.